-This course allows you to acquire a variety of skills that will be useful in later life, irrespective of continuing on to higher education, eg: decision making, problem solving, collection anaysis and evaluation of evidence, report writing and formal essay skills.
+This course allows you to acquire a variety of skills that will be useful in later life, irrespective of continuing on to higher education, eg: decision making, problem solving, collection analysis and evaluation of evidence, report writing and formal essay skills.
 Geography is highly valued by many employers and is useful as a basis for many careers, including surveying, planning and management.
-It also combines well with other subjects at A level, as it has a key role in the integration of the Arts and Science approaches to study.
+It also combines well with other subjects at A level, as it has a key role in the integration of the Arts and Science approaches to study - it is known as a facilitating subject.
 At degree level, the subject sits comfortably with a range of other disciplines, including the Sciences, Geology, Economics, History, Sociology or Languages.